nyp-sit/sdaai-iti105/projectguide.md

 Your project proposal should include the following information:

 - Formulation: What problem are you going solve?
+What are the appropriate metrics  to use to measure success?
 How do you frame it as machine learning problem?
+- Dataset: What kind of data you need and how do you plan to collect them?
+If it is some existing dataset, include reference to the dataset and provide some discussion how the data was collected.
-- Method: What machine learning techniques are you planning to apply?
+- Methods: What kind of ML approach are you planning to use?
 - Intended experiments: What experiments are you planning to run?
-How do you plan to evaluate your machine learning algorithm?
+How do you plan to evaluate your machine learning models?

-Please also include pointers to one relevant dataset and one example of prior research on the topic in your project proposal.
+- Deployment: How do you intend to use the model?
+Provide an overview of how the model is used in the overall solution.

 ### Datasets

 While we do not expect you to have to spend too much time collecting raw data, the process of inspecting and visualizing the data, trying out different types of preprocessing, and doing error analysis is often an important part of machine learning.
-Hence if you choose to use pre-prepared datasets (e.g. from Kaggle, the UCI machine learning repository, etc.) you are strongly encouraged to do some data exploration and analysis to get familiar with the problem.
+Hence if you choose to use pre-prepared datasets (e.g. from Kaggle, the UCI machine learning repository, Google Datasets.) you are strongly encouraged to do some data exploration and analysis to get familiar with the problem.
 You are also expected to understand the approach and the techniques used to collect the data, even if you are **NOT** actually doing it.

 ## Milestones
-The Milestone report will help to make sure you're on track, and should describe what you've accomplished so far, and very briefly say what else you plan to do.
+The Milestone report should describe what you've accomplished so far, and very briefly say what else you plan to do.
 It should be written as an **“early draft"** of your final report so that you can re-use most of the milestone content in your final report.
+The milestone report will serve as checkpoint for us to know if you are on the right track and making good progress.

 Your milestone report (and final report) should focus on the problem to be solved, and provides discussion on experimental results and comparisons, etc. and should not be a tutorial/lecture on what SVM is, e.g.

 Please include a section that describes what each team member worked on and contributed to the project.
 This is to make sure team members are carrying a fair share of the work for projects.
-If you have any concerns working with one of your project teammates, please fill out the optional teammate evaluation form (only seen by the teaching staff).
+If you have any concerns working with one of your project teammates, please fill out the optional [teammate evaluation form](https://forms.gle/BX94y9PvGBbip1oP6) (only seen by the teaching staff).
+Please do not wait until last minute to raise your concerns.

 ### Grading